GavrielAdi/GavrielAdi/README.md

 - 👋 My name is Gavriel Pramuda Kurniaadi <br>
 - :telescope: Studying Information Technology at Institut Teknologi Sepuluh Nopember <br>
 - 👀 Interested in Cyber Security, especially Digital Forensics <br>
-- 🌱 Loves to play Genshin and Honkai Impact

 <!---
 GavrielAdi/GavrielAdi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.